pleasenophp/pleasenophp.github.io/posts/lets-talk-about-big-d.md

 As described above, this structure creates major problem and violates SOLID.
 Any medium and large projects, that are using tight coupling, become insupportable quite fast.

-**b.** Another example of very bad using of tight coupling is Singletone anti-pattern.
+**b.** Another example of very bad using of tight coupling is Singleton anti-pattern.
 ```csharp
 class A {
     void Action() {